 Because your child will be in the pediatric intensive care unit during the immediate post-operative period, you will be given priority for a sleep room upon admission.

 Your child will be admitted to the transplant unit prior to surgery, and will return to the transplant unit after a brief stay in the intensive care unit.
 The unit is specialized in caring for transplant recipients and is staffed with transplant-dedicated personnel.

 Discharge teaching begins on admission.
 The goal of the intestinal transplant team is to provide you with every opportunity possible to allow you to care for your child after transplant.

 Many hours will be spent in providing you with information that will be important for you to know once you are discharged from the hospital such as medication administration, organ transplant infection and rejection.
 The clinical nurse specialist and nursing staff will assist you in devising a schedule specialized to meet your child’s needs.

 Once you are discharged, your transplant coordinator will provide a follow-up routine and continue to be your link with the transplant team, as well as your local physician.
 A transplant coordinator is available on a 24-hour basis for emergency situations.

-Watch a video of surgeons at Children’s Hospital of Pittsburgh of UPMC performing a pediatric intestinal transplant.
+Watch a video of surgeons at UPMC Children’s Hospital of Pittsburgh performing a pediatric intestinal transplant.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: